spt-development/spt-development.github.io/_posts/2022-10-26-spt-development-release.markdown

 ### Why the U-turn
 {: class="fs-4" }

-It was a concious decision [early on]({% post_url 2021-05-30-spt-development-cid-part-2 %}) *not* to use the MDC.
+It was a conscious decision [early on]({% post_url 2021-05-30-spt-development-cid-part-2 %}) *not* to use the MDC.
 However, having had feedback from various users, it became eveident that this was a feature that was lacking in the library and having to explicitly add `CorrelationId.get()` explicitly to log statements was putting some people off from using the library.